Aorta3698/dusk/src/chapters/faq.md

 Yes - arrange them how you like them!

 ## Can I use `Dusk` on a rowstag keyboard?
-It is possible to do so with wide mod, but `Dusk` is designed for colstag keyboards, so I can't say the experience would be good.
+It is possible to do so with wide mod, but `Dusk` was designed for colstag keyboards, so I can't say the experience would be good.
 You may or may not want to re-arrange some index keys.

 ## Is Dusk good for e200 on MonkeyType?
 It is :D